 9. Goddess Skin Clay Mask

-I’ve only had the opportunity to use this face mask once since Christmas, but it seems decent.
+I’ve only had the opportunity to use the Goddess Skin Clay Mask once since Christmas, but it seems decent.

-It smells great (I feel like all of her skincare stuff does though), it spread out super easily and my skin felt soft afterwards.
+It smells great (the entire Charlotte Tilbury skincare line smells fantastic), it spread out super easily and my skin felt soft afterwards.
 However, as for long-term skin results, I think I’d need to use this a few more times to truly gauge the benefits.

 10. Hollywood Lips in Screen Siren